 The Equal Employment Opportunity Commission (EEOC) enforces federal laws prohibiting employment discrimination.
 These laws protect employees and job applicants against:

-Denial of a reasonable workplace accommodation for disability or religious beliefs
+Being denied reasonable workplace accommodations for disability or religious beliefs

-Filing a Complaint with State or Local Government or with a Tribal Employment Rights Office
+Filing a Complaint with State or Local Government or Tribal Employment Rights Office

-Most states and many local governments have their own anti-discrimination laws and their own agencies that enforce them.
-These laws may offer protections beyond EEOC-enforced laws.
+Many state and local governments have their own anti-discrimination laws.
+These laws may offer extra protections beyond federal laws.